aws-samples/webauthn-with-amazon-cognito/README.md

    [FIDO Alliance]: <https://fidoalliance.org/fido2/fido2-web-authentication-webauthn/>
    [blog post]: <https://aws.amazon.com/blogs/security/>

+## User registration
+Registration starts by calling createCredential function in webauthn-client.js.
+This function will construct credentials options object and using this object to create credentials with authenticator.
+After creating credentials, the createCredential will call signUp function to complete the signUp process with Cognito.

+## User authentication
+This demo application includes multiple scenarios for demonestration and education purposes.

+Authentication starts by calling signIn() function in webauthn-client.js.
+This function will evaluate which sign-in option was chosen; e.g. sign-in with password only (for example for account recovery when device is lost), sign-in with FIDO only (this is the passwordless option) OR sign-in with password + FIDO (this is when using password and using FIDO as second factor).

+Based on the selected option, signIn will make a call to authentication the user with Cognito.

 ## Lambda triggers
 The cloudformation template provided in this repo will deploy three lambda triggers to implement custom authentication flow.

 ###### Define Auth Challenge
+This lamda function is triggered when authentication flow is CUSTOM_AUTH to evaluate the authentication progress and decide what is the next step.
+For reference, the code of this lambda trigger is under aws/DefineAuthChallenge.js

+Define auth challenge will go through the logic below to decide next challenge:

 ```javascript
 /**